 OECD, 1998.
 Harmonized integrated hazard classification system for human health and environmental effects of chemical substances.
-As endorsed by the 28th joint meeting of the chemicals committee and the working party on chemicals in November 1998
+As endorsed by the 28th joint meeting of the chemicals committee and the working party on chemicals in November 19981

 OECD, 2000.
-Guidance Document on Aquatic Toxicity Testing of Difficult Substances and Mixtures, OECD, Paris
+Guidance Document on Aquatic Toxicity Testing of Difficult Substances and Mixtures, OECD, Paris2

 […]